RagingTiger/GaussianSort/README.md

 ```
 ./gausssort.py bact.a /home/gauss/data save list_of_gausssorted_filenames.txt
 ```
-This will of course save the output in 'list_of_gausssorted_filenames.txt' file.
+This will of course save the output in the 'list_of_gausssorted_filenames.txt' file.